 These are different problems requiring different solutions.

 Not all cart abandoners are the same.
-Once you've watched the behavior, you can group them.
+Once you've watched the behavior, you can group them into three segments that require completely different responses.

 High-Intent Abandoners